Mateusz-best-creator/C_KingKong/README.md

 2. **Controls:**
    - Use arrow keys to move.
    - Press spacebar to jump.
+   - Press n to start completely new game
+   - Press s to save current state of the game
+   - Press 1, 2 or 3 to automatically switch to another level
    - Navigate through the levels, avoiding obstacles, and reach the top to grab the treasure.

 3. **Competition:**